Microsoft Windows Software Development Kit (ISO) for September CTP of Windows Vista and .NET Framework 3.0 Runtime Components September 29, 2006

 Microsoft Pre-release Software Visual Studio Code Name “Orcas” – September Community Technology Preview (CTP) September 29, 2006

-Posted by Patricio in Orcas, Software Engineering, Visual Studio Team System.1 comment so far
+Posted by Patricio in Orcas, Software Engineering, Visual Studio Team System.

 The first “Orcas” public CTP release of Visual Studio is now available for download as a virtual machine from Microsoft Downloads (Download details: Visual Studio Code Name “Orcas” September 2006 CTP).